 I would also like to thank the RCMP in Whale Cove.
 They took part in the graduation parade which included allowing the students to ride in the police vehicles.
-It was very nice to see and we were very proud to witness it that way.
+It was very nice to see and we were very proud to witness it that way, so I thank the RCMP.

 Lastly, I would also like to thank the Issatik Co-op Hotel for holding a feast.

-Since having been elected to represent Whale Cove, they have always been very welcoming and I thank them for their continuing hospitality.
+Since having been elected to represent Whale Cove, the residents have always been very welcoming and I thank them for their continuing hospitality.
 Thank you, Mr. Speaker.